ethanuppal/spade/README.md

 }
 ```

 Spade is in its early stages, so everything is subject to change.
-For now,
+For a taste of
-there are a few larger examples of what the language looks like in the
+what the language looks like, here are some projects using most of the features

-`sample_projects` directory.
+- Work in progress Risc-V CPU: https://gitlab.com/TheZoq2/spade-v
+- An executor for dynamic programming: https://gitlab.com/TheZoq2/dp-executor

 ## Getting started